 Most of these devices are coded to perform repetitive tasks and react to preconfigured events.
 With home automation, they can become even more effective and intuitive and provide faster, more meaningful remote reactions and notifications.

 Smart home security integrations can perform tasks like activating all lights in a house when motion is detected or automatically locking doors when it gets dark.
-Events like this would not be possible without using the software and resources available in home automation.

 Being able to create “mockupancy” scenarios when an intruder is detected or stream real-time video footage to your smartphone allows you to have greater control over your security and helps you feel safer whether you’re at home or away.